 The “Loneliest Road in America” is the section of U.S. Route 50 that runs through Nevada.
 Are you picturing a stretch of empty highway surrounded by a barren desert?
 Understandable.

-While it’s true that Route 50 crawls through some flat expanses of near nothingness, the entire route is far from featureless or boring.
-The loneliest road in America passes some of the most diverse landscapes in the west, including ghost towns, mountain passes, petroglyphs, lakes, deserts, caves, and more.
+While it’s true that Route 50 in Nevada crawls through some flat expanses of near nothingness, the route is far from featureless or boring.
+The loneliest road in America passes some of the most intriguing landscapes in the west, including ghost towns, mountain passes, petroglyphs, lakes, deserts, caves, and more.

 To accommodate visitation, the Silver State provides ample camping opportunities along Route 50—which, conveniently, is the best way to really experience this stretch of highway.
 Keep an eye out for rattlesnakes and tumbleweed—it’s true wild west out here.

 The Best Camping Along Nevada’s Lonely U.S. Route 50

 Here are ten campgrounds where you can see the best of America’s Loneliest Road.